Polyfrost/OneConfig-Documentation/README.md

 # Introduction

+## Are you someone who knows nothing about programming and just want to use OneConfig?
+Check out our website [here](https://polyfrost.org/projects/oneconfig/)!

 Welcome to the OneConfig documentation for developers and designers.
 If you're confused about how to integrate your mod with OneConfig, or just what something does, there's a good chance the answer is here.

 Keep in mind though, that these docs aren't perfect, so if something is wrong, feel free to [fix it yourself](https://github.com/Polyfrost/OneConfig-Documentation/), before we even notice.